jakesauter/machine_learning/README.md

 I have not heard the term "Incremental Response" before this prompt, though I was intially struck by the idea of **gradient descent**, and how the solution of a problem can be updated incrementally to achieve the optimal solution.
 With a little looking around I found a [maketing training website](https://blogs.sas.com/content/subconsciousmusings/2013/07/12/how-incremental-response-modeling-can-help-you-reach-the-right-target-group-more-precisely/) that described incremental response as a sort of experimental design, **second order** effects are attempted to be minimized while model changes are **incrementally added** in order to truly judge their effects on the model.

-    Experience with statistical tests and procedures such as ANOVA, Chi-squared, correlation, regression, and time series.
+## Experience with statistical tests and procedures

 As noted before the reason for my change of major to Applied Mathematics was to form a more solid mathematical background.
 Once I began my full-time math studies I found Statistics to be the most intersting (and most likely the most probable to be useful in my career path) of the topics I was studying, and thus let this guide me into taking more Statistics classes then required and performing a [**Capstone Project**](https://github.com/jakesauter/Molecular_Classification_Capstone) in Statistics applied to molecular genomics.